Last update: 11/18/2013.

 Pinball Locator - Find pinball machines to play in your local community.

 Pinball Expo - Chicago, IL late October.
 Granddaddy of them all.

 Solid State Pinball Database and a World Pinball Top 100

 International Flippers Pinball Association (IFPA)

-Stern Pinball, Inc. World's last(?) remaining manufacturer of commercial pinball machines.
+Stern Pinball, Inc. Manufacturer of commercial pinball machines.
 Located just outside Chicago, IL